hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 count, _ := s.kv.ReadInt(ctx, "counter")
 ```

+There are roughly two approaches here:
+- operation transform
+- state transform

-OR to share the counter state and implement a **state-based design CvRDT**[^8] I did not go down this rabbit hole, but it might be interesting, one of the big seeming disadvantages of an operation based representation is it requires **a reliable broadcast** while the state based representation can tolerate partitions much more gracefully in the event of a network partition as long you can guarantee certain properties(associativity, commutativity, idempotence) and merge to resolve conflicts between replicas.
+Roughly, sharing only the "delta" or current update ie `add 1` to the current global count is indicative of an **operation-based design** contrasted with sharing the entire the count state a **state-based design**[^8], one of the big seeming disadvantages of an operation based representation is it requires **a reliable broadcast** while the state based representation can tolerate partitions much more gracefully but requires more data over the wire, either way: as long you can guarantee certain properties(associativity, commutativity, idempotence) it's possibly to resolve conflicts between replicas given certain constraints.

-Other varieties exist like `PN Counters` which support subtraction/decrements, the G-Set -- a set and [much richer primitives](https://crdt.tech/papers.html) which include sharing json! but that's enough for now.
-Libraries that abstract this away and allow you build super cool collaborative multiplayer stuff like google docs on the client! see [YJS](https://docs.yjs.dev/yjs-in-the-wild) or [automerge](https://automerge.org/) and elixir/phoenix's very own [Presence](https://hexdocs.pm/phoenix/Phoenix.Presence.html) on the server side which implements the [Phoenix.Tracker](https://hexdocs.pm/phoenix_pubsub/2.1.3/Phoenix.Tracker.html) integrated with websockets and async processes so you can just build stuff, much wow!
+Other varieties exist like `PN Counters` which support subtraction/decrements, the G-Set -- a set and [much richer primitives](https://crdt.tech/papers.html) which includes sharing [JSON!](https://electric-sql.com/blog/2022/05/03/introducing-rich-crdts) but that's enough for now.
+Libraries that abstract this away and allow you build super cool collaborative multiplayer stuff like google docs and [figma](https://www.figma.com/blog/how-figmas-multiplayer-technology-works/) are: [YJS](https://docs.yjs.dev/yjs-in-the-wild) or [automerge](https://automerge.org/) and elixir/phoenix's very own [Presence](https://hexdocs.pm/phoenix/Phoenix.Presence.html) on the server side which implements the [Phoenix.Tracker](https://hexdocs.pm/phoenix_pubsub/2.1.3/Phoenix.Tracker.html) integrated with websockets and async processes so you can just build stuff, much wow!
+Ever wondered how discord's "online" feature works? it's CRDTs all the way down, you can [trivially experiment with implementing this in phoenix!](https://hexdocs.pm/phoenix/Phoenix.Presence.html#module-fetching-presence-information).

 ## 5. Kafka-Style Log
 It's a bird, it's a plane... it's tiny kafka!
 No, not  _[that kafka](https://en.wikipedia.org/wiki/Franz_Kafka)_.